Fuel system modification (FSM) for paramotors with diaphragm carburetors

 Key

 The parts for the FSM are constantly being tested.
-Replacement parts including pump rebuild kits are available from Southwest Airsports.
+Replacement parts, including pump rebuild kits, are available from Southwest Airsports.
 The VLCP's should be replaced each time the carburetor is rebuilt as they both share the same types of materials that eventually harden and decay in the presence of gasoline.
+These parts are not expensive.
+Because we buy in bulk they are actually less than anything found online.

 The FSM and the kits listed below include FREE shipping to continental U.S. addresses ONLY.

 WARNING: the Chinese are the worldwide masters-of-cheap.
-Pilots must be sure of their sources.
+Pilots must be sure of all sources.
 We continually discover their new imitations of pumps, fuel line, and carburetors which look like quality made items but are not.
 The worst Chinese products are the carburetors, filters, and fuel valves.
-These fakes may not work properly in the FSM.
+These fakes usually do not work properly in the FSM.

 F. Options for the FSM kit